MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 :::image type="icon" source="../_images/trade-off.svg"::: **Redundant networking stack**

 Implementing a redundant networking stack, including NSGs, routes, and other configurations, incurs significant costs due to the necessary infrastructure setup and thorough testing.

-However, this upfront investment enhances reliability, ensuring that everything functions as expected and enabling faster recovery during disruptions.
-Balancing these costs with the need for a reliable network is crucial to maintain operational efficiency and minimize downtime.
+However, this upfront investment enhances reliability.
+You can be sure that everything works as expected and recovery during disruptions can be faster.

 :::image type="icon" source="../_images/trade-off.svg"::: **VNet peering**

-Direct VNet peering enhances performance by reducing latency, as it avoids the need to route traffic through a hub where a firewall decrypts, inspects, and re-encrypts the payload.
-However, this performance gain comes at the cost of decreased security.
+Direct VNet peering enhances performance by reducing latency, because it avoids the need to route traffic through a hub where a firewall decrypts, inspects, and re-encrypts the payload.

+That performance gain comes at the cost of decreased security.
 Without the firewall inspections provided by hub routing, the workload is more vulnerable to potential threats.
-Balancing the need for high performance with robust security measures is essential to ensure both efficiency and protection of the network.

 :::image type="icon" source="../_images/trade-off.svg"::: **Large subnets**